CollaboratorsAlfonso Simelio, Antonia Peña, Bruno Kim, Filipe Barrocas, Isadora Marchi, Luis Tavares, Marina Ioshii, Pedro Mesquita

-From the architect.
+Text description provided by the architects.
 The new leme gallery was built in 2011 two blocks away from the original one.
 It is a reconstruction of the first building designed by Paulo Mendes da Rocha and Metro architects, demolished by the end of 2011.
-Beyond the reproduction of the original project, it was added a new building, a cube of 9×9 meters wide, connected to the main building by a footbridge on the upper floor.
+Beyond the reproduction of the original project, it was added a new building, a cube of 9x9 meters wide, connected to the main building by a footbridge on the upper floor.

 This new set of buildings is a result of the negotiation of the owner of the gallery with a big construction company who bought the whole block in which the old gallery was located to construct a commercial enterprise.
 This is part of the process of fast urban transformation, typical of the city of Sao Paulo.

 From many options, it was decided that the best solution was to remake the same project.
 Besides being a strong characteristic of the gallery, the idea of keeping the building as it was before was an opportunity to put up for discussion the ideas of preservation of the architectural patrimony, the prevalence of the project over the constructed object and to create a possibility of an unexpected spatial experience: considering that the demolishment took place after the conclusion of the new building, it was possible to visit both galleries, one after the other only two blocks apart.
 Having in mind that both buildings were so characteristic in their physical attributes, a curious deja-vu effect naturally happened.